VallarasuS/Vallarasu.in/docs/_posts/2026-07-22-the-design-of-everyday-things.md

 ## The Design of Everyday Things

-Don Norman, author of 'The Design of Everyday Things' starts chapter six of his books a bold statement 'One of my rules in consulting is:
+Don Norman, author of 'The Design of Everyday Things' starts chapter six of his book with a bold statement 'One of my rules in consulting is:
 Never solve the problem I am asked to solve.'

 It feels counter intuitive to read at first, but imagine being a doctor and a patient reports of symptom, would you treat the symptom or address the cause?